USGCRP/gcis-conventions/gcis_resources/region.md

 ## Use Case

-- To be attached to the USGCRP Assessments in support of search and navigation.
-- Can be added for other publications that specify regions.
+- The Regions resource type in GCIS represents the geographical regions described in USGCRP reports.

 ## Field Conventions